mykhani/BeagleboneGreen-RoadTest/README.md

 ### 4.2 Using the Grove base cape in Linux
 #### 4.2.1 The deprecated Capemanager interface
-As mentioned earlier, I was expecting the same Beaglebone Capemanager interface to load the device tree overlay for the Grove base cape.
+As mentioned earlier, I was expecting the familiar Beaglebone Capemanager interface to load the device tree overlay for the Grove base cape.
 I tried dumping the contents of the Grove base cape EEPROM to find the part number and revision, which is supposed to load the correct device tree overlay fragment (dtbo) for the Grove base cape.

 ```bash
 debian@beaglebone:~$ sudo cat /sys/bus/i2c/devices/2-0054/eeprom | hexdump -C